 Now you can dive into the other tools in the Terra Development Suite.
 Visit the tool guide for more info.

-If you have a back end for your app and want a front end to connect to Station, use Wallet provider and Terra Templates.
-Follow the Wallet Provider tutorial to get started.
+If you have a back end for your app and want a front end to connect to Station, use Wallet Kit.
+Follow the Wallet Kit tutorial to get started.

 Terra also provides other tools for building:

 - Faucet : Get tokens sent to your testnet address.

 - Terrad : the node daemon and command line interface that connects to the Terra network.